JoelYoung01/Templates/docs/Workflows/DeployDockerImage.md

 `server_ssh_key` (Required):

 - Description: The SSH key to use to connect to the server.
+Use `ssh-keygen` to generate a key pair.
+Add the public key to the server's `authorized_keys` file, and the private to this Github Secret.
 - Example: Your private SSH key.

 `server_ssh_port` (Required):